 Erasmus Mundus Students and Alumni Association (EMA): It is an international professional and personal network for Erasmus Mundus students and graduates.
 Members can join its professional networks and service teams to network and become active within the Association.
 Jobs board and special enterpreneurship section are offered to members.

-El-Bulbo: a web-platform that is used to connect EMECS students and alumni with potential employers.
-EMECS students are encouraged to setup accounts in El-Bulbo to take full advantage of our programme.
+El-Bulbo: A web-platform that is used to connect EMECS students with each other and with the administrations of all EMECS universities.
+This permits students to monitor their study progress, as reported by the different partner universities of their mobility path.
+EMECS students are encouraged to setup accounts in El-Bulbo to take full advantage of the programme.

 EMECS Alumni: This is the Linkedin group of our alumni and students used for sharing jobs, internships, and professional updates.

 Facebook group: our students and alumni are also available here to give you further assistance.